Easy Taco Pizza

 • Nachos: Top the dough with refried beans, ground beef, nacho cheese, and hot sauce for a fun nacho-style pizza.

-• Carnitas: The pizza dough makes a great base for carnitas.
-Top with onions and salsa for simplicity, or add on all your favorite toppings.
+• Carnitas: The pizza dough makes a great base for pork carnitas.
+Top the pork with onions and salsa for simplicity, or add on all your favorite toppings.

 Cheesy Beefy Taco Crescent Roll Pizza